 Benefits of autoflowers in indoor and outdoor growing

-Autoflowers come with a few huge benefits.
+Autoflowers come with a few huge benefits, as shown below

 For indoor growers, this means: